-Recently, the researchers \cite{wang2023towards,guo2023openvis} started to explore open-vocabulary video instance segmentation, which aims to segment and track the instances belonging to arbitrary categories.
-As in Fig. \ref{meta_arch}, OV2Seg \cite{wang2023towards} first employs an object proposal network to extract class-agnostic masks and second performs open-vocabulary classification using a CLIP ~\cite{radford2021learning} text encoder.
-Afterwards, OV2Seg conducts query matching using all previous (long-term) frames.
-In contrast, OpenVIS \cite{guo2023openvis} first extracts masks across frames, and second employs a CLIP model to classify each cropped instance from the input image.
-Then, OpenVIS performs query matching using one adjacent frame.
-Though these two approaches present initial attempt on open-vocabulary video instance segmentation, we argue that they both have some limitations: (i) OV2Seg directly aligns visual features of trainable network and text embeddings of frozen CLIP text encoder, which is easy to overfit the categories of training set.
-In addition, OV2Seg performs the long-term matching using all previous frames that easily incorporate noisy frames. (ii) OpenVIS is not an end-to-end approach, which requires two independent network, including a trainable network and a frozen CLIP, for instance segmentation and classification.
-The adjacent matching in OpenVIS can propagate matching error at current frame.
+Recently, the researchers \cite{wang2023towards,guo2023openvis} started to explore open-vocabulary video instance segmentation tasks with the goal of segmenting and tracking instances belonging to arbitrary object categories.
+As in Fig. \ref{meta_arch}, OV2Seg \cite{wang2023towards} first employs a mask proposal network to extract class-agnostic masks and second performs open-vocabulary classification using a CLIP \cite{radford2021learning} text encoder.
+Afterwards, OV2Seg conducts instance query matching using all previous frames with a long-term matching strategy.
+In contrast, OpenVIS \cite{guo2023openvis} initially extracts masks across frames, and then employs a CLIP model to classify each cropped instance from the input image.
+Then, OpenVIS performs query matching using one adjacent frame. \IEEEpubidadjcol Though these two approaches present the initial attempt at open-vocabulary video instance segmentation task, we argue that they have some limitations: (i) OV2Seg directly aligns visual features of trainable network and text embeddings of frozen CLIP text encoder, which is prone to overfit the categories of the training set.
+In addition, OV2Seg performs the long-term matching using all previous frames that easily incorporate noisy frames. (ii) OpenVIS is not an end-to-end approach, which requires two independent networks, including a trainable network and a frozen CLIP, for instance segmentation and classification.
+Additionally, its adjacent matching strategy easily propagates matching errors from the current frame to subsequent frames.